halfzebra/create-elm-app/template/README.md

     window.document.title = newTitle;
 });
 ```
+Please note the `windowTitle` port in the above example, more about it later.

-and in Main.elm file you have to append `port` to the module declaration,
+First let's allow the Main nodule to use ports and in `Main.elm` file please append `port` to the module declaration:

 ```elm
 port module Main exposing (..)
 ```
-then you have to declare the port
+Do you remember `windowTitle` in JavaScript?
+Let's declare the port:
 ```elm
 port windowTitle : String -> Cmd msg
 ```